Are you getting a lot of spam messages through your website contact form? This can be really frustrating and time consuming to deal with.

-If you’re using the Pro version of WPForms, then you can install the Form Locker addon which lets you password protect your form itself, not your whole page.
+If you’re using the Pro version of WPForms, then the Form Locker addon lets you password protect the form itself, and not your entire Contact Us page.

-To install it, go to WPForms » Addons.
-Find the Form Locker Addon and click ‘Install Addon’.
-It should automatically activate.
+To install Form Locker, simply go to WPForms » Addons.
+You can then find the Form Locker Addon and click its ‘Install Addon’ button.

-Your contact page will now be visible to all users, with just the contact form hidden.
-The form will look like this before the password is entered:
+Your Contact Us page will now be visible to all users, with just the contact form hidden.

 Showing Your Contact Page Only to Registered Users

 A final method is to only let users access your contact form if they’ve registered on your site.
 You could use a membership site plugin and protect your contact page so it can only be viewed by logged-in members.